Ryukish/Discord-Assistant/README.md

 #If you mention or @ the bot it will pick a random relpy from the list and print it
 @bot.listen()
 async def on_message(message):
-    if "@---ID OF THE BOT--- in message.content.lower(): mylist =["Yes?","Hello!!"]
+    if "@---ID OF THE BOT---" in message.content.lower(): mylist =["Yes?","Hello!!"]
         new_message = random.choice(mylist)
         await bot.send_message(message.channel, new_message)